-The ability of the Company to carry out successful mining activities will depend on a number of factors.
-One of the most critical factors will be the ability of the Company to obtain mining licenses and permits in China.
-The Company, through its subsidiaries in China, has applied for and obtained various permits for the Fuwan Project and the Changkeng Project.
-Additional permits and licenses will also be required in order to put the Fuwan Silver Deposit and Changkeng Project into commercial production.
+Even if the exploration permits for the Fuwan and Changkeng Projects are renewed, additional permits and licenses will also be required in order to put the Fuwan Silver Deposit and Changkeng Project into commercial production.
 These include permits and licenses pertaining to environmental matters, land use rights, water and forestry matters and, ultimately, a mining license.
 While applications for the additional required permits and licenses have been, and will be, made to the relevant Chinese government authorities, there is no assurance that such permits or licenses will be issued in a timely manner, or at all.